ougabriel/mod_technical_test/README.md

 - **main branch**: Used for production deployments.
 - Feature branches can be merged into `dev` via pull requests.
 Deployments to production are done by merging `dev` into `main`.

+---

+## Demonstration

+For a live demonstration of the project, you can view the deployment in action at [[CHECK THE BLOG HERE](https://ougabriel.medium.com/ci-cd-project-deploy-a-python-app-with-docker-ecr-kubernetes-terraform-and-github-actions-on-77d5ea47f108)].

+---

+## Contact

+For questions or further discussions, feel free to reach out to me or connect with me on [[LinkedIn Profile](https://linkedin.com/in/gabrielokom/)].